koom11/CVS-API-Examples/Readme.md

 ## Overview
 tl;dr: Some command line examples on how to use CVS API to programmatically create, modify, clone and delete CVS volumes.

-Longer: You need a shared POSIX filesystem in AWS or GCP?
+Longer: You need a shared POSIX filesystem in AWS?
 You need a fast and reliable NFS or SMB/CIFS share?
 CVS is the solution.
 Lets assume you have put your workload (e.g. a database) on a CVS NFS share, what next?
 Create instant snapshots of your data for backup and recovery or clone your database for dev/test.
 Of course you want to automate this.
 Here is sample code on how to use the API.

 ## What is Cloud Volume Services (CVS)?
-Basically it is a NAS (NFS/SMB) share for your workloads running in AWS and GCP.
+Basically it is a NAS (NFS/SMB) share for your workloads running in AWS.
 It can do instant, space efficient snapshots and clone your volume in a snap ;) For more info, head to https://cloud.netapp.com/cloud-volumes-service.

 ## API stuff
 * Here is the offical link to the API documentation: